lebrunel/ollama-ex/README.md

 ![License](https://img.shields.io/github/license/lebrunel/ollama-ex?color=informational)
 ![Build Status](https://img.shields.io/github/actions/workflow/status/lebrunel/ollama-ex/elixir.yml?branch=main)

-[Ollama](https://ollama.ai) is a nifty little tool for running large language models locally, and this is a nifty little library for working with Ollama in Elixir.
+[Ollama](https://ollama.ai) is a powerful tool for running large language models locally or on your own infrastructure.
+This library provides an interface for working with Ollama in Elixir.

-- 🦙 API client fully implementing the Ollama API
+- 🦙 Full implementation of the Ollama API
-- 🛜 Streaming API requests
-  - Stream to an Enumerable
+- 🛜 Support for streaming requests (to an Enumerable or any Elixir process)
-  - Or stream messages to any Elixir process
+- 🛠️ Tool use (Function calling) capability

 ## Installation